AndreasHeger/CGATReport/doc/Tutorial3.rst

 Testing this data source::

-   sphinxreport_test.py -t WordCounter -r histogram-plot -o range=0,100,1"
+   sphinxreport-test -t WordCounter -r histogram-plot -o range=0,100,1"

 should produce a line plot.
-Note the ``-o`` option to :file:`sphinxreport_test.py` in order to pass parameters.
+Note the ``-o`` option to :file:`sphinxreport-test` in order to pass parameters.
 In the above example, the histogram is computed in the range from 0 to 100 in steps of size 1.

 *************